What is the Sleep On Cue app?

 Will the app work on my tablet or iPod as well as on my smartphone?

-Yes and no. As of Jan 2017, the Sleep On Cue app is still just for iPhone, but the Android version is nearly complete!
-The app uses vibration to wake the user after each trial, and your iPod may not have a vibration feature.
-Also, sleep training with the app requires the user to gently shake the device as the response to tones.
-The app will work on the iPad but it may not be as effective because the iPad is physically larger and heavier than the iPhone.
+Yes and no. The app uses vibration to wake the user after each trial, and your iPod may not have a vibration feature.
+Also, sleep training with the app requires the user to gently shake the device as the response to tones, and this requires the accelerometer in your smartphone.
+The app will work on the iPad, but it may not be as effective because the iPad is physically larger and heavier than the iPhone.

 How effective is Intensive Sleep Retraining (ISR)?

-In formal studies, lab-based ISR was shown to be as effective as the most supported counseling technique for insomnia (“stimulus control”) but with a much faster response time.
-Stimulus control counseling attempts to reverse the negative conditioning seen in people with chronic insomnia, which is also the mode of action of ISR with the app.
-Because stimulus control can take a while to begin to work, many insomniacs give up stimulus control counseling and turn to the fast-acting effects of sleeping medications, or worse, alcohol.
+In formal studies, lab-based ISR was shown to be as effective as the most supported and effective counseling/behavioral technique for insomnia, called “stimulus control”, but ISR showed a much faster response time and an equally long lasting effect.
+Stimulus control attempts to reverse the negative conditioning associated with going to bed that’s seen in people with chronic insomnia.
+This is also how that app works, just much faster.
+In fact, because stimulus control can take weeks to have a positive effect, many insomniacs give up stimulus control and turn to the fast-acting effects of sleeping medications, or worse, alcohol.
+The Sleep On Cue offers a safe, convenient, long-lasting alternative.

 Do I have to do sleep training all night and all the next day like in the original ISR studies?

-No!
-For most people, occasional training for an hour or so around bedtime, after any poor night of sleep, is the most practical/convenient.
-You should ask your doctor about your sleep, sleeping medications, and sleep training.
-And never do anything that requires attention and vigilance during the day if you are overly tired – excessive daytime sleepiness is very dangerous.
+No. For most people, occasional training for an hour or two around bedtime, the night after any poor night of sleep, is the most practical/convenient.
+However, many users of the app do an occasional 24 hour sleep training session, all night and all the next day, as was done in the original ISR studies.
+Please ask your doctor about your sleep, sleeping medications, and sleep training.
+And never do anything that requires attention and vigilance during the day if you are overly tired or sleepy – excessive daytime sleepiness is very dangerous.

 Why isn’t ISR available through my doctor?